noy-sternlicht/CHIMERA-KB/README.md

 ## Reproducing paper results

-This part describe how to reproduce the results presented in our paper.
+This part describe how to reproduce the results presented in our paper. **Checkpoints would become available upon publication.**

 ### Recombination extraction